giantswarm/docs/src/content/guides/prepare-azure-account-for-guest-clusters/index.md

 ## Configure the Giant Swarm organization

-In the previous section, we explained how to create the service principal in Azure account in order to run the Giant Swarm guest clusters.
+In the previous section, we explained how to create the service principal in Azure subscription in order to run the Giant Swarm guest clusters.

 Giant Swarm guest clusters are owned by organizations, which allows to control access to clusters, since only members of the owner organization have access to the management functions of a cluster.

-In order to run a guest cluster in your Azure account, the organization owning your cluster has to know about the service principal you just created.
+In order to run a guest cluster in your Azure subscription, the organization owning your cluster has to know about the service principal you just created.

 In the output from step 3 of the previous section you need to replace the `null` value in front of `subscription_id:` with your actual subscription ID.
 This document is the credential which need to be registered within Giant Swarm API.